buerokratt/Buerokratt-onboarding/architecture-design-records.md

 This document _will contain_ history of all architectural design decisions, covering both approved and disapproved choices with explanations.

+## REST services

+### Function as a Service (FaaS)

+Custom functions that have potential to be used in more than one service, must be provided in a form of Function as a Service (FaaS).

+By FaaS we understand REST-based requests serving just one specific function.

+For Bürokratt, by default, FaaS is provided as a [Ruuter](https://github.com/buerokratt/Ruuter) REST endpoint.

 ## Push technologies

 ### Server-sent events instead of WebSockets